bioboxes/ray/README.md

     "/test1/reads.fastq.gz" in the yaml file.
 * mount your output directory to /bbx/output
 * mount your assembler.yaml to /bbx/input/assembler.yaml
+* "default" task at the end of your docker run command

 ####!Note this is not meant for production, it is a showcase for
 * checking a provided yaml against a rx schema